Set up 301 redirects for your website

 - Go to your old URL and make sure that it is redirecting to your new URL.
 It may take a few minutes for redirects to update.

-Note: When logged into the Easol admin, you'll still be able to preview unpublished pages, experience products and blog posts that have been redirected To ensure redirects are working for unpublished pages, go into incognito/private mode on your browser.
+Note: It's not possible to redirect a published page to another.
+Only unpublished or removed pages can be redirected.
+When logged into the Easol admin, you'll still be able to preview unpublished pages, experience products and blog posts that have been redirected.
+To ensure redirects are working for unpublished pages, go into incognito/private mode on your browser.

 URLs that can't be redirected